VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/ReflectionProbe.en.md

     ![ReflectionProbe_Setup_5](img/ReflectionProbe_Setup_5.jpg)

-!!! caution "Precautions on exporting reflection probes"
+!!! warning "Precautions on exporting reflection probes"

      - When using Reflection Probe on larger objects (floors, walls, objects with huge faces), set the baking cubemap to a higher resolution (e.g. 2048).
 This is because the image quality drops significantly when reflecting on a large object.